 Step 4 Check the check box next to the simple condition or conditions that you want to delete, then click Delete.
-Alternatively, you can choose the simple condition that you want to delete from the navigation pane on the left and click Delete Simple Condition from the action icon.
+Alternatively, you can choose the simple condition that you want to delete from the navigation pane on the left, and click the action icon and click Delete Simple Condition.